 Pathophysiology of Shock

-The different consequences of shock can be attributed to either inadequate delivery of substrates such as glucose and oxygen or removal of toxins from peripheral tissues.
+The different consequences of shock can be attributed to either the inadequate delivery of substrates, such as glucose and oxygen, or the removal of toxins from peripheral tissues.

-In normal physiologic state, cellular metabolism is dependent on glucose and oxygen where adenosine triphosphate can be generated by the mitochondria via aerobic metabolism and the Krebs cycle.
+In a normal physiologic state, the cellular metabolism is dependent on glucose and oxygen where adenosine triphosphate can be generated by the mitochondria via aerobic metabolism and the Krebs cycle.